thumbimigwe/form-submission/README.md

 <p>The plan is to have all the events data into one firebase db.
     *Possible sub option for person is do they need gear.</p>

-The way we will do this is by having a
+The way we will do this is by having a checklist for the events you want to sign up for.

 - [ ] Event 1
 - [ ] Event 2